wp-plugins/ewww-image-optimizer/readme.txt

 * new: advanced option to disable specific resizes or just exclude them from optimization
 * fixed: check to prevent issues with reloading nextgen2 support was only half-effective
 * fixed: previous fix for wrong slash on Windows breaks savings settings for Network sites
+* fixed: WP_Image_Editor init() check was not checking the right constant
+* added: protection to prevent corruption of images in case of broken mimetype detection

 = 2.3.2 =
 * fixed: sql error for duplicate key name during plugin upgrade